Better Supplier Relationships Start With Supplier Information Management (SIM)

 What data challenges did BAE Systems face?

-Starting in 2016, the A&D giant wanted to improve its processes for supplier onboarding and master data management (MDM).
+Starting in 2016, the A&D giant wanted to improve its processes as part of its supplier onboarding solutions and master data management (MDM).
 Its goal was to establish a global environment, but one which also incorporated local capabilities and workflows where necessary.
 The organisation considered using its existing systems to see if they could be expanded to meet its requirements, but quickly discovered this wouldn’t be possible.

 “This was always going to be a big project but the potential payoff would be large too,” explains Jerry Grable, director of eBusiness at BAE Systems, Inc. “As such we needed to make sure we found the right partner and, importantly, technology that would be flexible to support the changing environment in the long term.”